chivalry/resume/README.md

 ### Senior Developer, Metro Technologies

+- Developed custom software using FileMaker

 ### On-Site Service Technician, MacEnthusiasts

+- Performed on-site installations and repairs of Apple hardware and software

 ### Proprietor, Chivalry Technical Consulting

+- Performed on-site installations and repairs of Apple hardware and software
+- Installed network hardware and servers
+- Connected clients to the Internet using ISDN and DSL technologies

 ### Manager of Information Services/Data Analyst, Direct Partners

+- Wrote custom data analysis software to analyze direct mail marketing campaigns
+- Offered technical support and server administration for network of 20 Mac-based computers

 ### Manager of Information Services, Grey Advertising

+- Managed network of 200 Mac-based and DOS-based computers
+- Offered technical support and server administration
+- Upgraded network from LocalTalk to Ethernet
+- Connected network to the Internet with a fractional T1

 ## Education and Professional Affiliations